aessing/dotfiles/CONTRIBUTING.md

 Below is the guidance for how to report issues, propose new features, and submit contributions via Pull Requests.

-## :beetle: Before you start, file an issue
+## :beetle: Before You Start, File an Issue

 Please follow this simple rule to help us stop any unnecessary effort and frustration, so we all can ensure an efficient and effective use of everyone's time - yours, ours, and the time of other community members.